IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 ### How to Submit Assignments via GitHub

+To do this, you will be utilizing 3 apps: a browser, github desktop and a file browser (Windows Explorer, Finder, Terminal, etc) to complete this entire process.

-Do the follow these steps for each assignment:
+Do the follow these steps to setup each assignment on Github:

 	* 0. Save your work AND all of the necessary support files (index.html, libraries folder, pictures, media, etc) in a folder that is titled in this manner on your computer:
-					*YourFirstNameYourLastName_P1*, etc.
+					*YourFirstNameYourLastName_SK1*, etc.
-	* 1. Go to your Github Repository page in a browser and create a new repo for the assignment, naming it Creative_Coding_Project_1
+	* 1. Go to your Github Repository page in a browser and create a new repo for the assignment, naming it Creative_Coding_Sketch_1

 	* 2. Clone that repo to your desktop (it should launch the Github desktop app).
-Save that file in a folder on your computer for this class.
+Save that folder within a folder on your computer for this class.

 	* 3. Using a file browser (Windows Explorer, Finder, etc), take the folder created in step 0 and drop it INSIDE the folder you just created by cloning in step 2.

-	* 4. Go back to the GitHub Desktop editor.
+	* 4. Go back to the GitHub Desktop app.
 In the summary field, write what additions you have made to your code in summary.
 In the description, add greater details, notes, and questions for me.

 	* 5. Hit the "sync button" in the upper right hand corner.
 This uploads your code to your repo page on the Github website.

 	* 6. Refresh your browser page of your repo.
 You should now see your code and files up on your repo

-	* 7. As you continue to work on this project, save the code on your desktop, in the folder created in step 2.
+	* 7. As you continue to work on this project, save the code on your desktop, in the folder created in step 0, and have sinced moved to be within the folder created at step 2.
 After saving each work session's progress, re-visit the Github desktop app to push the changes to your Github repo online.
 Make sure to fill out the summary and description notes.
 Do NOT and I repeat, DO NOT, make a new folder within this folder with the weeks editions.
 IE, you should not have "Week 1 work", "week 2 work", etc. Github tracks your changes and keeps them in history.
 It's version control!
 Yay!

 ## [Show and Tell](ShowAndTell.md)